Salaam is a high-tension runner game that puts a player in the shoes of a refugee forced to flee a war-torn region.

 From Refugee To Developer

 Lual Mayen is a former refugee from South Sudan.
 His parents fled Bor during the Second Sudanese Civil War.
 Lual was born along a 200-mile journey to a place of refuge.
 He built his first video game in a refugee camp.
 Since then, he’s traveled the world speaking about the power of video games for peace.
 In 2018, Lual was recognized as a Global Gaming Citizen, an individual bringing people together through video games.

 GLOBAL REFUGEE CRISIS

-In a world where nearly 1 person is forcibly displaced every two seconds, millions of stateless people are denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
+In a world where nearly 1 person is forcibly displaced every two seconds, millions of stateless people are denied nationality and access to basic rights such as education, healthcare, employment, and freedom of movement.

 individuals are forcibly displaced around the world.

 of refugees are children under the age of 18.

 of refugees come from just five countries: Syria, Afghanistan, South Sudan, Myanmar and Somalia.